fredemmott/HTCC/docs/settings.md

 Debug output is visible in a debugger or DebugView

-### MirrorEye

-DWORD 0 or 1:

-- 0: left eye
-- 1: right eye

-This affects cursor emulation, and should match the DCS mirror settings

 ### PinchToClick

 DWORD 0 (disabled) or 1 (enabled): use Oculus hand tracking pinch gestures to click